Video vixen: History

 The role of video vixens in culture has been seen as controversial in recent years.
 Critics argue that male rap artist's uses of derogatory-language toward women in hip-hop culture can reinforce gender inequality.

 In 2004, Nelly's video for his song "Tip Drill" came under particular criticism for its depiction and sexual objectification of women.
-While some pointed out that the women who appeared in Nelly's video voluntarily chose to participate, others insisted that male rappers continue to sexually objectify hip hop models.
+While some pointed out that the women who appeared in Nelly's video voluntarily chose to participate, others insisted that male rappers continue to sexually objectify hip-hop models.

-In 2005, former video vixen Karrine Steffans released her best-selling memoir Confessions of a Video Vixen, in which she depicts the degradation of women in the world of hip hop.
-Steffans shared her personal experience as a self-acclaimed vixen, highlighting its intense culture.
+In 2005, former video vixen Karrine Steffans released her best-selling memoir Confessions of a Video Vixen, in which she depicts the degradation of women in the world of hip-hop.
+Steffans shared her personal experience as a self-proclaimed vixen, highlighting its intense culture.
 Other video girls have disputed Steffan's account, describing their experience as rewarding and professional.
-Another video vixen, Candace Smith, said in an XXL interview, "What I've seen on [hip hop music video] sets is complete degradation."
+Another video vixen, Candace Smith, said in an XXL interview, "What I've seen on [hip-hop music video] sets is complete degradation."